A global trend towards abolition

 The death penalty is predominantly applied in Asia, the Middle East and the United States.

-Iran is the country with the the highest execution rate per capita: at least 333 people were executed in 2021 and more than 5,000 people are on death row.
+Iran holds the appalling record of being the country with the highest execution rate per capita: at least 834 people were executed in 2023.

 Focus on Africa, the next abolitionist continent

 On the other hand, not all states with a moratorium are engaged in an active abolitionist process.
-The vast majority of the 23 states with a moratorium have been abolitionist for more than 20 years, or even, for example in Niger, for more than 40 years.
+The vast majority of the 18 African Union members with a moratorium have been abolitionist for more than 20 years, or even, for example in Niger, for more than 40 years.
 Liberia, located in a predominantly abolitionist region, maintains the death penalty despite having acceded to OP2.

-1/4 of the 34 states that have not abolished the death penalty in law still apply it on a mandatory basis.
+1/4 of the 27 members of the African Union that have not abolished the death penalty in law still apply it on a mandatory basis.
 4 states continue to issue death sentences for homosexuality and apostasy, such as Nigeria.
-About 2/3 of non-abolitionist states maintain the death penalty for acts of terrorism.
+About 3/4 of non-abolitionist states maintain the death penalty for acts of terrorism.

 Within international organisations

-- 94% of the 54 full member states of the International Organisation of La Francophonie have a moratorium or are abolitionist in law.
+- 92 % of the 51 full member states of the International Organisation of La Francophonie are abolitionist* or have a moratorium on executions.

-- 60% of the 53 member states of the Commonwealth have a moratorium or are abolitionist in law.
+- 70 % of the 56 member states of the Commonwealth are abolitionist* or have a moratorium on executions.

-- 77% of the 9 member states of the Community of Portuguese Language Countries are abolitionist in law.
+- 100 % of the 9 member states of the Community of Portuguese Language Countries are abolitionist (78 % are abolitionist for all crimes).

-- 61% of the 54 member states of the Organisation of Islamic Cooperation have a moratorium or are abolitionist in law.
+- 56 % of the 57 member states of the Organisation of Islamic Cooperation are abolitionist* or have a moratorium on executions.

-- 37% of the 22 member states of the Arab League have a moratorium or are abolitionist in law.
+- 27 % of the 22 member states of the Arab League are abolitionist* or have a moratorium on executions.